Prescriptions Charges and Exemptions

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

 These charges apply in England only.
 In Northern Ireland, Scotland and Wales prescriptions are free of charge.
-These new charges apply from 1st April 2020:
+The government announced in May that these charges would be frozen until 2023:

 - Prescription (per item): £9.35